-- Driveway width must not exceed 4.5m at the street boundary for double garages and 3.5m for single garages, and must be separated from the side boundary by a minimum 500mm wide planting margin. - Driveways and crossovers are to be coloured patterned concrete, clay or concrete pavers or exposed aggregate concrete.
-Plain grey concrete is not permitted. - Driveways and crossovers must be completed prior to occupation of the dwelling. - Driveway locations and car accommodation must align with the nominated locations on the approved plans.
-Reference is made to the approved plans contained in Appendix 3 for further detail. - Where a footpath has been constructed in front of the lot, the driveway must abut and not cut through the footpath.
-The balance of the driveway between the footpath and the kerb may be plain concrete to match the footpath. - Driveway crossover plans are provided in the attached Appendix 3, showing in Green appropriate locations within which driveway crossovers may be located for each lot.
+- Driveway widths and locations are to be in accordance with the Access and Building Envelope Plan (Appendix 1) and the Plan of Development in Appendix 2. - Driveways must be separated from the side boundary by a minimum 500mm wide planting margin.

+- Driveways and crossovers are to be coloured patterned concrete, clay or concrete pavers or exposed aggregate concrete.
+Plain grey concrete is not permitted. - Driveways and crossovers must be completed prior to occupation of the dwelling. - Driveway locations and car accommodation must align with the nominated locations on the approved plans. - Where a footpath has been constructed in front of the lot, the driveway must cut through the footpath in line with local authority requirements. - Driveway and car accommodation locations are to consider existing services and infrastructure in the adjacent footpath and roadway.
+The driveway location is to avoid interference with services and infrastructure. - Driveway design and construction shall be in accordance with Brisbane City Council's residential driveway permit requirements and design criteria.